hrilabtufts/DIARC_Space_Station_Simulation/README.md

 * **calibrateEyeTracker** - Boolean defining whether to run the eye tracker calibration script on startup.
 Defaults to `false`.
 * **useLSL** - Boolean defining whether to public clock data to LSL.
 Defaults to `false`.
 * **allowCrosstalk** - Boolean defining whether to allow robot and space station agents to talk over one another with generated speech.
 Defaults to `false`.
+* **perRobotCommunication** - When set to true, all transcribed speech events from subjects will be sent to all robots.
+Defaults to `false`.
+* **voiceChatDistortion** - Distort speech in the voice chat between subjects connected via different Unity clients.
+Defaults to `false`.
+* **preventCommunicationOutsideTrials** - Deafens subject voice chat when subjects are not in an active trial.
+Defaults to `false`.
+* **obsUrl** - (Optional) Websocket URL to connect to local OBS application for video recording.
+Typically: `ws://127.0.0.1:4455`.